Psilocybin and the brain

 Normal role

-The thalamus acts as a central switching station in the brain, determining which stimuli from the senses are passed on to the cortex.
-It filters sound, images, touch and internal signals so that only the most relevant information reaches our consciousness.
-As such, the thalamus plays a key role in attention and perception: it regulates whether we ignore a soft background noise or instead look up suddenly at an unexpected sound.
-As a gatekeeper between the outside world and conscious thought, the thalamus thus largely determines how we experience reality.
+The thalamus functions as a central relay station in the brain, determining which stimuli from the senses are passed on to the cortex.
+It filters sound, images, touch, and internal signals, ensuring that only the most relevant information reaches our consciousness.
+In this way, the thalamus plays a key role in attention and perception: it regulates whether we ignore a faint background noise or suddenly look up at an unexpected sound.
+As a gatekeeper between the external world and conscious thought, the thalamus largely determines how we experience reality.

 Receptor density

 The thalamus has serotonergic receptors, but fewer than the cortex.
-Nevertheless, due to its central position, it plays a huge role in the effects of psilocin.
+Nevertheless, its central position means it plays a significant role in psilocin's effects.

 Effect of psilocin

-Psilocin disrupts thalamic filter function, allowing more and more intense stimuli to reach the cortex.
-This explains why sound, colour and touch are experienced more intensely.
-It can also cause hallucinations, as irrelevant or internal signals become unfiltered awareness.
+Psilocin disrupts thalamic filtering, allowing more and more intense stimuli to reach the cortex.
+This explains why sound, color, and touch are experienced more intensely.
+It can also cause hallucinations, as irrelevant or internal signals become conscious unfiltered.

 Side effects

-The increased permeability of the thalamus enhances the sensory richness of a trip and contributes to synesthesia (when senses mix).
-This abundance of input feeds the neocortex, which tries to integrate it meaningfully.
+The thalamus's increased permeability amplifies the sensory richness of a trip and contributes to synesthesia (when the senses blend).
+This abundance of input feeds the neocortex, which attempts to integrate it meaningfully.

 Corpus callosum